NETWAYS/foreman-training/provisioning/05_discovery.md

 ****

 * Run the Foreman installer to install the Discovery plugin for Foreman and the Smart Proxy and download the image
-* Adjust and deploy the PXE default configuration
+* Adjust and deploy the PXE default configuration from the "Provisioning Templates" view
 * Enable the discovery widget in the dashboard

 !SLIDE supplemental solutions